GEOFFREY0827/GEOFFREY0827.github.io/_publications/2015-10-01-paper-title-number-3.md

 date: 2025-08-22
 venue: '8th International Conference on Big Data and Artificial Intelligence (BDAI 2025), Taicang, China'
 ---
-This paper proposes a dual-model fusion approach that integrates ElasticNet Regression with CatBoost Classification to predict Olympic medal outcomes with improved accuracy.
+This paper proposes a dual-model fusion approach that integrates Elastic Net Regression with CatBoost Classification to predict Olympic medal outcomes with improved accuracy.